 - C. Contemporary Management Challenges and Opportunities - 1.
 Books written for the popular press, including executive biographies and profiles of successful companies, are having an important impact on the theory and practice of management today. - 2.
-Management challenges include the following: - a) Globalization is another significant challenge as managers must reach out across cultural and national boundaries. - b) There is renewed importance placed on ethics, social responsibility, and corporate governance. - c) Quality also poses an important challenge, as a basis for competition, improving customer satisfaction, lowering costs, and increasing productivity. - d) The shift toward a service economy continues to be important, challenging managers who may be more familiar with manufacturing sectors. - e) Managers must contend with the changing nature of the workforce - f) An erratic economy makes planning difficult. - g) The management of diversity presents managerial challenges. - h) Privacy and employee rights are growing in importance, as is the technologically driven ability to work away from the office. - i) The role of the Internet in business is a complex area.
+Management challenges include the following: - a) Globalization is another significant challenge as managers must reach out across cultural and national boundaries. - b) There is renewed importance placed on ethics, social responsibility, and corporate governance. - c) Quality also poses an important challenge, as a basis for competition, improving customer satisfaction, lowering costs, and increasing productivity. - d) The shift toward a service economy continues to be important, challenging managers who may be more familiar with manufacturing sectors. - e) The economic recession of 2008-2010 and slow recovery in 2011-2014 pose many challenges as well as offering some opportunities. - f) Managers must contend with the changing nature of the workplace, including workforce reductions and expansion. - e) The management of diversity is an important opportunity and challenge, especially with regard to younger generations of workers. - f) Organizations need more than ever to monitor the environment and change to keep pace with it. - g) Technological advances, especially in communication, have increased the pace of work, reduced managers' available time to consider decisions, and increased the amount of information managers must process.